PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_functions.md

 Programmers often want to use the same lines of code repeatedly in the same program, and possibly in a lot of different programs.

-A sequence of statement (code block) can be made reusable by encapsulating them into a function.
+A sequence of statements (code block) can be made reusable by encapsulating them into a function.

 At its simplest, a function is just a sequence of statement collected and given a name that can be used to cause the statement to be executed.

 When a function is called (or invoked) the statements are executed as though they had been types at the same point in your program.

 Functions may be identified in code by finding a name suffixed by parentheses, which may be empty or contain arguments, e.g. `main()`

+***

 Functions offer many benefits to the programmer.
 Functions: